fvilmos/smart_cam/README.md

 ### Home Assistant integration

-Using [Home Assintant](https://www.home-assistant.io/) as IOT platform, easy integration is avavilable for both solutions.
+Using [Home Assintant](https://www.home-assistant.io/) as IOT platform, easy integration is available for both solutions.
 After integration, a live stream of detections is provided.

 #### Integrating the http server

-In the configuration.yaml file add the followings:
+In the configuration.yaml file adds the followings:
 ```
 camera:
   - platform: generic